 Eight decades of hard labour on a white-owned commercial farm did not pay off for an elderly Eastern Cape woman, who was promptly evicted by the new black owner after the farm was sold to the government and redistributed under its land reform programme.

-Born on Ola farm near Kowa during apartheid, NoLinette Nqoko, 88, and her relatives lived a hard life.
+Born on Ola farm near Khowa during apartheid, NoLinette Nqoko, 88, and her relatives lived a hard life.
 Being near the South Drakensberg mountains, winter snowfall made the gravel road to town impassable.
-Her great-nephew, George Nqoko, 52, grew up on the farm and now runs the paralegal advice centre in Kowa, previously known as Elliot, about 15km away.
+Her great-nephew, George Nqoko, 52, grew up on the farm and now runs the paralegal advice centre in Khowa, previously known as Elliot, about 15km away.

 George recalls his childhood on the farm.
 “The owner … sometimes caught us on our way to school and would tell us, ‘No school today.’
 And then we kids would be forced to spend the day pouring pesticide on the crops by hand using a one-litre Coke bottle.